 Platform advantages include:

-- Simplified reconciliation: Eliminating manual transaction matching
+- Simplified reconciliation: Eliminating manual transaction matching.

-- Enhanced visibility: Comprehensive transaction visibility across methods
+- Enhanced visibility: Comprehensive transaction visibility across methods.

-- Reduced overhead: Simplified vendor relationship management
+- Reduced overhead: Simplified vendor relationship management.

 When Alternatives Work Better than B2B Wire Transfers